 Chicken.
 Spinach….ding!
 Chicken Florentine.

-Chicken Florentine is a rich and decadent dish, made with heavy cream.
-It would be an absolutely fabulous S meal (just skip the pasta).
+Chicken Florentine ingredients are rich and decadent.
+It would be an absolutely fabulous S meal (just use an on-plan white sauce and skip the pasta).
 But for a Fuel Pull, that is a no-no.

 Time to lighten it up.

 If you haven’t yet added Wonder Wraps to your THM meals, you really should.
 You can find the recipe in the new Trim Healthy Mama Cookbook on page 204.

 Wonder Wraps utilize the wonders of psyllium husk to help create a flexible wrap that can also be layered like lasagna noodles.
 Just see page 146 in the cookbook for Light and Luscious Enchilada Wonder Casserole (another tasty Fuel Pull) and page 148 for Wonder-Wrap-Ful Lasagna (a lovely low carb S).

 For this recipe, I adapted a similar recipe that I found on Pinterest.

 These wonderful wraps have practically no carbs, so you can use them for any style meal.
 They are perfect for S or FP, and even E, if you want to get your carbs from another source other than a regular, on plan wrap.